mikeruk/HttpWebClientService/README.md

+                START of experiment to customize the WebClient -  20.
+Custom SSL Pinning (Pin a Specific Certificate Fingerprint)

+I am not using any server side certificates, so I will skip this task for now:

 20. Custom SSL Pinning (Pin a Specific Certificate Fingerprint) For maximum security, you might want to verify that the server’s certificate matches a known fingerprint (public-key pinning), not just that it’s signed by the CA in your trust store.

+                END of experiment to customize the WebClient -  20.
+Custom SSL Pinning (Pin a Specific Certificate Fingerprint)

 21. Customizing HTTP/2 or HTTP/1.1 Features
     You might want to force HTTP/2 (for multiplexing) or explicitly disable HTTP/2 if your server doesn’t support it (and your client